 My grandmother raised me.
 I spent more time with her than my mom and have a stronger relationship with her than my mom.
 I still go to the countryside often to help my mommy, especially in the summer.
 I’ll even send my children to the countryside.

 I became a guide in 2013.
 I started guiding as a way to earn a better salary, but then I realized I loved it.
 So I began taking evening classes at the local university to become a professional guide.

-I love my beautiful country and guiding gives me the opportunity to show off Mongolia to others.
+I love my beautiful country, and guiding gives me the opportunity to show off Mongolia to others.
 It also gives me the opportunity to go to the countryside where I was born.
 I love to learn from others and share their cultures.
-Meeting different people and learning from the people from different nationalities makes me feel like I am travelling.
+Meeting different people and learning from people from different nationalities makes me feel like I am travelling.